 Christianity offers the only comprehensive worldview for all matters of life.
-The reason Christians respond differently to conflicting ethical decisions and situations is because we have a Christian view of the world.
-This contradicts many of the other worldviews that others have adopted and accounts for why we respond so differently in ethical conundrums.
+The reason Christians respond so well, or at least ought to, to conflicting ethical decisions and situations is because we have a Christian view of the world.
+This contradicts many of the worldviews that others have adopted.

 All ethical norms are excluded whether they be universal or general.

 There are objective norms but they all have exceptions.

 (Community determines what is right and wrong and it is unique to each situation)

 There is only one exclusive ethical norm (love), readily conceding that all of the rest are at best only general.

 (Be nice, the rest doesn’t matter. “love” is defined in vague generalities)